G-quadruplex: Biophysical methods

 The topology of the G-quadruplex structure can be determined by monitoring the positive or negative circular dichroism (CD) signals at specific wavelengths.
 Parallel G-quadruplexes have negative and positive CD signals at 240 and 262 nm, respectively, whereas antiparallel G-quadruplexes place these signals at 262 and 295 nm, respectively.
 To verify G-quadruplex formation, one should also perform the CD experiments under non-G-quadruplex stabilizing (Li+) and G-quadruplex stabilizing conditions (such as K+ or with G-quadruplex ligands), and scan toward the far-UV region (180–230 nm).

-Likewise, the thermostability of the G-quadruplex structure can be identified by observing the UV signal at 295 nm.
+The thermostability of the G-quadruplex structure can be identified by observing the UV signal at 295 nm.
 Upon G-quadruplex melting, the UV absorbance at 295 nm decreases, leading to a hypochromic shift that is a distinctive feature of G-quadruplex structure.

+As the quantum yields of the intrinsic G-quadruplex fluorescence are higher compared to those of the constitutive single strands, their formation or their melting can be detected by monitoring their emission.
+The intensity changes obseved upon excitation at 295 nm (see above) renders this method particularly sensitive.

 Another approach for detection of G-quadruplexes includes nanopore-based methods.
 Firstly, it was shown that biological nanopores can detect G-quadruplexes based on size exclusion and specific interaction of G-quadruplex and protein nanocavity.
 The novel approach combines solid-state nanopores and DNA nanotechnology for label-free detection of G-quadruplexes, for their mapping on dsDNA, and for monitoring G-quadruplex formation.